Monkeypac/betterlockscreen/README.md

 exec betterlockscreen -w
 ```

+### Suspend and lockscreen using systemd

+To lockscreen whenever system is suspended see this [issue](https://github.com/pavanjadhaw/betterlockscreen/issues/51)

 If you are i3wm user, add following line to your i3config (~/.config/i3/config or ~/.i3/config)

 *custom shortcut to lockscreen*